Long hair: Africa

 Throughout much of Africa, afro-textured hair is the most frequent hair form, except among the Afro-Asiatic (Hamito-Semitic) speaking populations in North Africa and the Horn of Africa.
 In the latter regions, naturally long hair is instead more common.

 In West African cultures, women with long hair were highly valued.
 Long, thick hair was seen as a sign of health, strength, and capability to bear many children.
 In keeping with this general theme, women who were too young for marriage would shave a portion of their heads to signal so.
 This tradition, however, did not extend to every West African culture, as several valued shorter hair.

 Asia

 Historically, East Asian cultures viewed long hair as a sign of youth and aesthetic beauty.
 Long hair is associated with private life and sexuality.
 East Asian cultures see long, unkempt hair in a woman as a sign of sexual intent or a recent sexual encounter, as usually their hair is tied up.
 Lay Buddhists have long hair, while Buddhist monks have shaved heads.

-Japanese woman combing her long hair.
-(Colour woodblock print from 1920 by Hashiguchi Goyō.)

-Illustration of The Tale of Genji, painted by Tosa Mitsuoki (1617–1691).